Miao-Cloud/CourseWork2020-21/Programming Tutorials/Health Counter.md

 Hello there, here is a simple tutorial on how to create a health/life counter.

 1. Firstly insert a heart asset which will act as your health or lives.
-For now there will be 3 -Once they are in your assets folder, drag them into your scene.
+For now there will be 3 Once they are in your assets folder, drag them into your scene.
 ⋅⋅⋅Place them where you wish to have them viewable in game.⋅⋅ ⋅⋅⋅Rename each heart to: heart1 heart2 heart3.
 This is to make it easier to differentiate between the 3.⋅⋅